2nd Parliament of Charles I: Issues

 Although this session of parliament had been called by the King to address his financial problems, the Commons continued to have other ideas about the country's priorities.
 The topic they considered most significant was the role of the Duke of Buckingham as the King's advisor.
 For a while, the issue remained beneath the surface, but a large section of the Commons was determined to attack his authority when the opportunity arose.
 In the meantime, they once again ensured that the Commons did not grant the King any new taxes while Buckingham remained in office.
 In the end, it was the opposition of the Commons to Buckingham that led to the dissolution of Parliament.

 The Commons were anxious to separate the King from his advisors.
 To some extent it was a polite fiction that the King was not himself behaving wrongly, but that he was badly advised.
 However, among many members of parliament there was a genuine dislike for the Duke of Buckingham.
 Buckingham had originally been a favourite of James I and had a great deal of contact with Charles while he was growing up.
 With the accession of Charles as king, Buckingham began to play an ever-growing role in the formulation and execution of policy.
 The Commons openly criticised him and would not provide the King with money until their complaints about him had been addressed.
 On 18 March, the house considered the report from the committee for evils, causes and remedies which put forward six complaints about the Duke of Buckingham.

-Dissolution
+Dissolution and after

 Charles attempted to intimidate the Commons into granting him his revenue before it considered Buckingham's impeachment.
 However, the members of the Commons were in no mood to back down.
 Instead, the attacks on Buckingham intensified.
 On 15 June, Charles I dissolved the parliament of 1626 before it had voted him any significant new money in order to prevent Buckingham being impeached.
 When asked by a group of Peers to delay the dissolution, Charles replied “not by a second”.

+Guided by Buckingham, Charles determined to exact from his subjects Benevolence (tax), and imposed a penalty of imprisonment should the subject refuse.
+This led directly to Darnell’s Case.